mia-platform/documentation/docs/marketplace/overview_marketplace.md

 In the Marketplace, you will be able to choose from a set of **items**, also called **components**, to easily set up a single microservice or a bundle of resources **with predefined and tested functionalities**.

-The Marketplace components types you can use include:
+The types of Marketplace components you can use include:

 * **[Plugin](/plugins/mia-platform-plugins.md)**: a ready-to-use Microservice.